 Illinois Wesleyan University is one of the best schools in the country for Physics.
 Students who graduate from this program report average early career wages of physics and mid-career wages of $98,437.
 Located in Bloomington, Illinois, this university is ideal for students who thrive in a city atmosphere.

 Wheaton College Illinois is among your best bets if you're planning on studying Physics.
-Based in Wheaton, Illinois, affords a secure, suburban atmosphere for scholars.
+The destination of Wheaton, Illinois, is satisfactory for scholars who favor a more tranquil, suburban spot.

-Business/managerial economics is the most popular major at Wheaton College Illinois.74.0% of students at Wheaton College Illinois acquire school funding, so don't forget to complete the FAFSA!
-View a few school videos to discover student life is like.
+71.0% of students at Wheaton College Illinois acquire school funding, so don't forget to complete the FAFSA!
+Sports enthusiasts will like cheering on the college's top-ranked women's basketball team as they perform at home and on the road.
+View a few school videos to discover what student life is like.

 It's difficult to beat University of Chicago if you want to pursue Physics as a major.
 Graduates from the physics major at University of Chicago get 4.6% more than the standard college grad in this field.
 Situated in Chicago, Illinois, this university is a good choice for students who prosper in a city atmosphere.